Israel & History

 That is why the First Zionist Congress keeps showing up in Jewish and Israeli history as more than a conference.
 It was the moment political Zionism learned how to present itself as a public force.

-Herzl wanted a political movement, not just a sentiment
+Herzl wanted a political movement as well as sentiment

 Britannica's overview of Zionism frames the background clearly.
 By the late 19th century, eastern and central European Jews were living through a mix of failed assimilation, mounting antisemitism, and modern nationalist politics.
 Many Jewish thinkers and activists concluded that the "Jewish Question" could not be solved only through individual emancipation or local reform.